google/flax/examples/lm1b_deprecated/README.md

 * TensorFlow dataset `lm1b/subwords32k` will be downloaded and prepared automatically, if necessary.

 ### Supported setups
-The model should run with other configurations and hardware, but explicitely tested on the following.
+The model should run with other configurations and hardware, but explicitly tested on the following.

 | Hardware | Batch size | Training time | Perplexity  | TensorBoard.dev |
 | --- | --- | --- | --- | --- |